AparGarg99/Tutorials/FastAPI/Readme.md

 In this tutorial, we'll learn Method 3 which is most widely used in industry.

 # What is FastAPI?
-FastAPI is a service used to create **API (Model + Processing)** mentioned in Method 3 above and generating an Endpoint URL for the same.
+FastAPI is a service used to create **API (Model + Processing)** mentioned in Method 3 above and generate an Endpoint URL for the same.

 # Steps to run API on local machine (i.e. Local Endpoint URL)
 1. Train and save the model - `model_development.ipynb`